pixelogi/Server/README.md

 ## Backend of zippytal

-this repository expose the key manager and the zippytal server.
+this repository exposes the key manager and the zippytal server.